mbucchia/OpenXR-Vk-D3D12/README.md

     // Chain timelineSemaphoreFeatures to your VkDeviceCreateInfo struct.
 ```

-- Applications using OpenGL with an OpenXR runtimes without support for mutable FOV (as reported in `XrViewConfigurationProperties`) will have rendering upside-down.
+- Applications using OpenGL with an OpenXR runtimes without support for mutable FOV (as reported in `XrViewConfigurationProperties`) and applications using OpenGL and rendering quad layers will have rendering upside-down.
 The necessary code to Y-flip the image is not implemented.

 If you are having issues, please visit the [Issues page](https://github.com/mbucchia/OpenXR-Vk-D3D12/issues) to look at existing support requests or to file a new one.